marklogic/marklogic-docker/README.md

 Write down the output from this step.
 It will be needed for the other VMs to connect to them to the swarm.
 The output will be "docker swarm join --token random-string-of-characters-generated-by-docker-swarm-command <VM1_IP>:2377"

 Create an overlay network.
-All of the nodes inside the MarkLogic cluster must be part of this network in order to communicate with each other.
+All of the nodes inside the cluster must be part of this network in order to communicate with each other.
 For more information on overlay network, please refer https://docs.docker.com/network/overlay/

 ```